jbindaAI/3DViT/README.md

 4. Download LIDC-IDRI dataset and preprocess it: </br>
 Dataset is available there: [LIDC-IDRI](https://www.cancerimagingarchive.net/collection/lidc-idri/).
 To download it, follow publisher instructions. </br>
 Data preprocessing should be done as in a paper: [Integration of Radiomics and Tumor Biomarkers in Interpretable Machine Learning Models](https://doi.org/10.3390/cancers15092459). </br>
-I have preprocessed data in batches with `dataset_creation.py` script.
+I preprocessed data in batches with `dataset_creation.py` script.

 5. Create empty directory and download into it pretrained DINO backbone: </br>
 It is required to instantiate 3DViT.